 For the cultural season, Gardens in the Loire Valley 2017, organized by the Loire Valley Mission, the Château du Clos Lucé invites you to follow Leonardo da Vinci’s thoughts and work on nature through an exhibition and an introductory tour route for children (in english).

-> From 4 april, gardens and cultural park
+> Gardens and cultural park

 Leonardo da Vinci's living workshops